debtano/mlearning_enron/README.md

 Since this is a supervised binary classification problem i checked several algorithms used in tha field : gaussianNB, k-neighbords, RandomTreesClasiffier, SVC and LogisticRegression (i provided the jupyter notebook as backup data where i was "playing around" with the aforementioned algoriths).

-Based on the above mentioned tests, i choose to compare performance between an algorithm that requires preprocessing (scaling) like SVC and an algorithm that did not -and had good results when checked- : RandomForestClassifier.
+Based on the above mentioned tests, i choose to compare performance between an algorithm that requires preprocessing (scaling) like LinearSVC, LogisticRegression and an algorithm that did not -and had good results when checked- : RandomForestClassifier.

 To compare performance of both choosen algorithms I used GridSearchCV that includes cross-validation.
 Based on the recommendations , and since the poi class has a low presence on the whole dataset i will use StratifiedShuffleSplit to split the dataset instead of train_test_split.